 But there’s no point to having such extravagant outputs – or an equally extravagent price – if it’s not sensationally entertaining, as well as civilised executive transport.
 And that’s not an easily achieved compromise.

-In 2014, the Mercedes-Benz CLS was given a facelift, which largely was condensed to a new front grille, bumper and headlights, while the inside was given a light sprucing up.
+Mercedes-Benz CLS was given a facelift, which largely was condensed to a new front grille, bumper and headlights, while the inside was given a light sprucing up.
 The CLS 63 S gained a wet clutch version of its seven-speed automatic as AMG seeked faster shifting to help unlock its performance potential.